openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 Because a Self-Issued OP within the End-User’s control does not have the legal, reputational trust of a traditional hosted OP, claims about the End-User (e.g., `birthdate`) included in a Self-Issued ID Token, are by default self-asserted and non-verifiable.
 Separate specifications such as [@!OIDC4VP] describe how Self-Issued OP can present cryptographically verifiable claims issued by the third-party sources.

 The extensions defined in this specification provide the protocol changes needed to support Self-Issued OpenID Provider model.
 Aspects not defined in this specification are expected to follow [@!OpenID.Core].
-Most notably, a Self-Issued OP can implement all flows as specified in [@!OpenID.Core]. e.g. the Code Flow, and OpenID Connect extension flows, such as [@OpenID.CIBA].
+Most notably, a Self-Issued OP MAY implement all flows as specified in [@!OpenID.Core]. e.g. the Code Flow, and OpenID Connect extension flows, such as [@OpenID.CIBA], as permited by its deployment model.
+If the Self-Issued OP is purely operated on a user device, it might be unable to expose any endpoints beyond the authorization endpoint to RPs.
+However, if the Self-Issued OP has cloud components, it MAY expose further endpoints, such as a token endpoint.
+The same is applicable for Dynamic Client Registration ([@OpenID.Registration]).

 This specification replaces [Self-Issued OpenID Connect Provider DID Profile v0.1](https://identity.foundation/did-siop/) and was written as a working item of a liaison between Decentralized Identity Foundation and OpenID Foundation.